 Harbor areas are destined to play a crucial role in the energy transition.
-They are at the crossroads of multiple energy vectors - electricity, cooling, gas, hydrogen, bio fuels… - and have the potential to exchange waste heat.
-Several modes of transport (rail, water, road) meet in harbors.
+They are at the crossroad of multiple energy vectors - electricity, heating, cooling, gas, hydrogen, bio fuels, etc. In addition they offer the opportunity to set-up circular economies and to valorize a large potential of residual heat.
+Harbors are also multi-modal nodes for transport, where rail, water, road solutions meet.
+Not only in a local and regional, but als in an international context they function as hubs for energy transport.
 Moreover, harbor areas are highly energy intensive due to a strong geographical concentration of large energy users and energy suppliers.
-The Port of Antwerp, for example, accounts for about 10% of the national electricity use and production.

 Existing strengths of Flanders – Energy Harbors

 Flanders has 4 harbors with direct access to the North Sea.
-Their economic importance can hardly be overestimated: In 2013 their total direct added value exceeded EUR 14,7 billion, the direct employment was 103.739 fulltime equivalents (FTE’s) and EUR 3,0 billion was invested.
+Their economic importance can hardly be overestimated: in 2013 their total direct added value exceeded EUR 14,7 billion, the direct employment was 103.739 full time equivalents and EUR 3,0 billion was invested.
 With their strong ties to local knowledge centers and the Flemish chemical industry, our harbors offer a unique setting to launch integrated energy solutions into the market.

 Focus of the innovator zone Energy Harbors

-Initially, the innovator zone ‘Energy harbors’ will focus on the following break-throughs:
+The innovator zone ‘Energy harbors’ focuses on the following break-throughs:

-- Bi-directional shore power using renewable energy as an economically profitable solution for sustainable shipping.
-A link to the ongoing European project Clinsh (clean inland shipping) is possible.
+- Sustainable energy for harbor related transport: e.g. bi-directional shore power using renewable energy as an economically profitable solution for sustainable shipping.